-The total number of securities in the investment portfolio in an unrealized loss position as of December 31, 2013 was 266, and represented a loss of 1.8% of the aggregate carrying value.
+The total number of securities in the investment portfolio in an unrealized loss position as of December 31, 2014 was 202, and represented a loss of 0.8% of the aggregate carrying value.
 Based upon a review of unrealized loss circumstances, the unrealized losses resulted from changes in market interest rates and liquidity, not from changes in the probability of receiving the contractual cash flows.
 The Company does not intend to sell the securities and it is more likely than not that the Company will recover the amortized cost prior to being required to sell the securities.
-Full collection of the amounts due according to the contractual terms of the securities is expected; therefore, the Company did not consider these investments to be other-than-temporarily impaired at December 31, 2013.
+Full collection of the amounts due according to the contractual terms of the securities is expected; therefore, the Company does not consider these investments to be other-than-temporarily impaired at December 31, 2014.

-The Company had available for sale obligations of state and political subdivisions with a fair value of \$272.2 million and 280.3 million as of December 31, 2013 and 2012, respectively.
-In addition, the Company had held to maturity obligations of state and political subdivisions totaling \$0.8 million at December 31, 2013 and none as of December 31, 2012.
+The Company had available for sale obligations of state and political subdivisions with a fair value of \$220.2 million and \$272.2 million as of December 31, 2014 and 2013, respectively.
+In addition, the Company had held to maturity obligations of state and political subdivisions totaling \$1.4 million and \$0.8 million at December 31, 2014 and 2013, respectively.

-As of December 31, 2013, the Company's obligations of state and political subdivisions portfolio was comprised of \$223.5 million of general obligation and \$49.5 million of revenue bonds issued by 267 issuers, primarily consisting of states, counties, cities, towns, villages and school districts.
-The Company held investments in general obligation bonds in twenty-five states (including the District of Columbia), including seven states in which the aggregate fair value exceeded \$5.0 million.
-The Company held investments in revenue bonds in twenty-one states, including two states where the aggregate fair value exceeded \$5.0 million.
+As of December 31, 2014, the Company's obligations of state and political subdivisions portfolio was comprised of \$183.7 million of general obligation bonds and \$37.9 million of revenue bonds issued by 220 issuers, primarily consisting of states, counties, cities, towns, villages and school districts.
+The Company held investments in general obligation bonds in 23 states (including the District of Columbia), including seven states in which the aggregate fair value exceeded \$5.0 million.
+The Company held investments in revenue bonds in 15 states, including two states where the aggregate fair value exceeded \$5.0 million.

-As of December 31, 2012, the Company's obligations of state and political subdivisions portfolio was comprised of \$228.6 million of general obligation and \$51.7 million of revenue bonds issued by 276 issuers, primarily consisting of states, counties, cities, towns, villages and school districts.
-The Company held investments in general obligation bonds in twenty-six states (including the District of Columbia), including five states in which the aggregate fair value exceeded \$5.0 million.
-The Company held investments in revenue bonds in twenty-three states, including two states where the aggregate fair value exceeded \$5.0 million.
+As of December 31, 2013, the Company's obligations of state and political subdivisions portfolio was comprised of \$223.5 million of general obligation bonds and \$49.5 million of revenue bonds issued by 267 issuers, primarily consisting of states, counties, cities, towns, villages and school districts.
+The Company held investments in general obligation bonds in 25 states (including the District of Columbia), including seven states in which the aggregate fair value exceeded \$5.0 million.
+The Company held investments in revenue bonds in 21 states, including two states where the aggregate fair value exceeded \$5.0 million.